kaltura/playkit-js/api-extractor/report-temp/playkit-js.api.md

 };

 // @public
-export class AudioTrack extends PKTrack {
+export class AudioTrack extends Track {
 }

 // Warning: (ae-forgotten-export) The symbol "PKAutoPlayTypes" needs to be exported by the entry point playkit.d.ts